llvm/llvm-project/clang/docs/RealtimeSanitizer.rst

      - Compile-time
      - Stack
      - Very low
-     - Suppresses all RTSan error reports in the current scope and all invoked functions.
+     - Violations are ignored for the lifetime of the ``ScopedDisabler`` object.
    * - ``function-name-matches`` suppression
      - Run-time
      - Single function